 Your “Elevator” Pitch

-Remember investors are typically not philanthropists, they are in it to make money and the faster the better.
+Remember investors are typically not philanthropists, they want to make money and the faster the better.
 Full-time investors receive multiple pitches from companies every day.
 If you want to raise capital, you must stand out and you only have a few moments to set your hook.
 You must have something that will make them want to learn more.
-To make them at least click on your report or pitch deck to see more details.
 This is where your elevator pitch comes in.
 We’ve designed the elevator pitch to be less than 1001 characters in length.
-This gives you the chance to sell your business to a prospective investor quickly (that’s why it’s called an elevator pitch).
-We embed your exact elevator pitch into the message we send investors about your company (together with your Sploda Report and your pitch slide deck).
-If they are not impressed by it, they will likely not look further.
+This gives you the chance to sell your investment opportunity to a prospective investor quickly (that’s why it’s called an elevator pitch).
+We embed your elevator pitch into the summary report we send investors (with your pitch deck if available).
+If they are not impressed by it, they will likely move to the next opportunity.

 Your “Pitch Deck”

 A pitch deck is a brief presentation, often created using PowerPoint, Keynote or Prezi, used to provide your audience with a quick overview of your business plan and encourage investors to “buy in”.
-Once you have created your slides, you should save them in PDF format, then upload them to Your Sploda profile.
-You can do this in your company survey – accessing it from the Sploda Dashboard.
+Once you have created your slides, you should save them in PDF format, then upload them to your Sploda profile.
+You can do this in your company survey – accessing it via the Sploda Dashboard.
 If you have not created a Pitch Deck, do some research or get some advice on the best constructs.
 There are plenty of free templates and examples out there – such as this one.
 Here are some famous pitch decks from the likes of Facebook, Uber etc.